Jobs Career Advice Post Job

 If you are writing a CV that is focused on showing your work experience, knowledge and expertise, then you are writing a functional CV.
 In this kind of CV, you arrange your job skills chronologically.

-Asides from writing a functional CV, your skills are one of the most important information that you should include on your CV.
+Aside from writing a functional CV, your skills are one of the most important pieces of information that you should include on your CV.

 Make sure you arrange your skills in order of relevance.